melinnediniz/LPC-Combat/README.md

 $ cd LPC-Combat

 # Run the code
-$ python3 main.py
+$ python main.py
 ```
->  To use the `python3` command it is necessary to put the python installation path in the PATH environment variable and to restart the command prompt.
+>  To use the `python` command it is necessary to put the python installation path in the PATH environment variable and to restart the command prompt.
 More information [here](https://dicasdepython.com.br/resolvido-python-nao-e-reconhecido-como-um-comando-interno/).

 ## How to contribute 🧐